alexdon256/Power_System_State_Estimation_with_CUDA/docs/API.md

 ## Extracting Computed Values

-After state estimation, computed values (voltage, power, current) are stored directly in Bus and Branch objects for easy access.
+After state estimation (standard WLS or robust estimation), computed values (voltage, power, current) are stored directly in Bus and Branch objects for easy access.
 This provides a clean, object-oriented API that works seamlessly with area/zone/region hierarchies.

+**Note**: The same value extraction methods work for both standard WLS and robust estimation results.
+Simply pass the `StateVector` from either estimation method to the compute functions.

 ### Computing and Storing Values